Zorba, Male Belly Dancer

 Shukriya

 I also took a workshop from Rakkasah organizer Shukriya on on 18 March 2003.
 "Finger Cymbals, Steps and Combos".
 Shukriya really knows her Zills!
 Very nice lady, very nice class.
-I hope to be in another of her workshops some day.
+Shukriya is now deceased, unfortunately.

 Caroleena